Yamen-M/Landing-Page/README.md

 # Landing-Page

-This is the final CSS project in the Foundations section of TheOdinProject.
+This is the final HTML/CSS project in the Foundations section of TheOdinProject.